Jarzka/stylefy/README.md

 # Requirements

 - Currently stylefy works only with [Reagent](https://github.com/reagent-project/reagent).
 This is because stylefy forces all components to re-render themselves when currently used styles are changed.
 This requirement has been implemented using Reagent atom, which is deref'd in all components calling *use-style*.
-Support for other UI frameworks is planned, but not on the top priority list.
+Support for other UI frameworks is on experimental stage.
 - Your browser needs to support requestAnimationFrame.
 However, all major browsers have supported it for a long time, so this should not be problem.

 # FAQ